FindArticles FindArticles

 SHARE

-Google has paused the Daily Hub on Pixel 10 devices, removing the AI-powered feed from the top of Discover while it retools the experience.
-The company confirmed the change in comments to 9to5Google, saying the public preview is on hold as teams improve performance and refine personalization.
+Google has temporarily shut down the Daily Hub on Pixel 10 phones, taking down the AI-driven feed from the top of Discover as it reworks the experience.
+The company confirmed the update in a statement to 9to5Google, explaining in short that the public preview has been paused while its teams work to improve performance and hone personalization.

 Table of Contents

-• What Daily Hub Was Meant to Do
+• What Daily Hub Was Supposed to Do

 • Why Google Hit Pause